CS1027b Computer Science Fundamentals II

 Given a sequence of characters, in this exercise we examine the problem of printing all possible permutations of these characters.
 For example, for the sequence of characters "car", the possible permutations are "car", "cra", "acr", "arc", "rca", and "rac".

-Write a recursive method called permutations(String prefix, String suffix)
+Write a recursive method called permutations(String prefix, String suffix) that

-.
+in suffix.
 You also need to write a program that asks the user to enter a string, and

 it prints all permutations of the characters in that string.